 Owning collection properties in Upland is an easy way to earn more UPX.
 The base collections (Newbie, King of the Street and City Pro) are generic collections that can easily be filled by most Uplanders.
 Read here the basic strategy on when to fill these collection.
 Other collections are increasingly more difficult.
 In each city there are 5 different collection rarities – standard, limited, exclusive, rare, and ultra rare.
 Collections can be owning a specified number of properties in a specific neighborhood or street.
 Ultra rare properties are typically a collection of properties that make the specific city special – breweries in Cleveland, buildings design by Frank Lloyd Wright in Chicago, etc.

-On top of that, as long as you have the collection active (holding the properties in that specific collection) you earn a boosted earnings factor on top of the 17.28% annual yield.
+On top of that, as long as you have the collection active (holding the properties in that specific collection) you earn a boosted earnings factor on top of the annual yield.
 The boost factor is a function of the collection rarity and city tier level.
 Essentially, the more difficult it is to collect all the properties required for the collection, the larger the boost factor will be.

 Collection properties however are more expensive than non-collection properties of that neighborhood (except when the city was released in vanilla mode – more on this below).
 For example, the Paseo West neighborhood in Kansas City has a neighborhood value of 137 UPX/UP2.
 Click here to understand the calculation.
 Within that neighborhood (and others) runs Troost Ave. which is an exclusive collection.
-The properties on Troost Ave. within Paseo West cost 141 UPX/UP2, which is 3 times the cost of a non collection property in Paseo West.
+The properties on Troost Ave. within Paseo West cost 411 UPX/UP2, which is 3 times the cost of a non collection property in Paseo West.
 The cost multiplier factors based on collection type can be found in the table below.

 On the other hand, if your strategy is to hold for a long term investment and being a hands off player, minting collection properties is a great strategy.
-Adding a boost to that 17.28% return will give you great earnings.
+Adding a boost to that property yield return will give you great earnings.
 This strategy means you don’t need many properties.
 If the collection requires 3 properties, you should buy the 3 largest properties that are within your budget.
 Only those 3 properties are factored into the boost, therefore any additional ones you have only yield the base earnings.

 A city released in vanilla mode means that the collections aren’t known during the release.
 They have been defined, but not yet revealed.
 For the crypto aficionados, check out this link on how to verify this on the blockchain.
 This means that the collection properties do not have the collection multiplier added to their mint price.
-When the collections are revealed (typically one week after the city release) any non-minted property will have its price adjusted based on its multiplying factor.
+When the collections are revealed (typically one week after the city release) any non-minted property will have its price adjusted based on its multiplying factor described above.
 One of the special things about vanilla releases is that ultra rare properties are available to be minted.
 Typically these properties are held back from a city release and given away as part of contests or giveaways by Upland.
 In a vanilla release, if you are able to guess the theme of the collection and mint those properties you have found yourself some very special and valuable properties.